neondatabase/website/content/docs/introduction/monitoring.md

 When you open a project in the Neon console, the Dashboard gives you a snapshot view of the most recent usage metrics for that project:

-- **Branches**  &#8212; Shows how much storage your main branch has currently used.
+- **Branches** widget &#8212; Shows how much storage your main branch has currently used.
 It also lists a subset of other branches.
-- **Usage since...**  &#8212; Shows a snapshot of your current consumption metrics since your last billing date (the last day of the previous month).
+- **Usage since...** widget  &#8212; Shows a snapshot of your current consumption metrics since your last billing date (the last day of the previous month).
-- **Project settings** &#8212; Shows current project settings like your sizing defaults and history retention window.
+- **Project settings** widget &#8212; Shows current project settings like your sizing defaults and history retention window.
-- **Operations** &#8212; Lists a subset of your most recent Neon operations like create_branch and check_availability.
-If there are any critical issues or events, you should see these show up in here.
+- **Operations** widget &#8212; Lists a subset of your most recent Neon operations like create_branch and check_availability.
+If there are any critical issues or events, you should see these show up here.

-In any of these widget, you can click the link in the top right corner to get more detail, a wider view, and take actions.
+In any of these widgets, you can click the link in the top right corner to get more detail, a wider view, and take various actions.

 ## Autoscaling graphs